 To be able to set different administration languages, you should first install translations for WordPress into different languages.
 WPML does this for you and auto-installs translation for WordPress itself.

-To choose their own administration language, users should go to the Users -> Your profile page and use the Language option in the Personal Options section.
+To choose their own administration language, users should go to the Users → Profile page and use the Language option in the Personal Options section.

 The site’s main language is selected by default.
 Click on the drop-down to see the other available languages in the site.

 When you edit content, it is important for the WordPress administration to be displayed in the same direction (right-to-left or left-to-right) as the content.
 If you are editing RTL content (Arabic, Farsi, Hebrew, etc.) and the WordPress administration displays in English, editing may be difficult.

-WPML provides you with an option to enable this, on the Users -> Your Profile page.
+WPML provides you with an option to enable this on the Profile page.

 In the WPML language settings section select the Set admin language as editing language check-box to dynamically change the WordPress administration language, according to the content’s language.
 This way, when you edit English content, the admin will be in English and arranged from left to right.
 When you edit Arabic content, the WordPress admin will show in Arabic and display from right to left.